robotology-playground/codyco-y4-viz/testbot_description/README.md

-testbot_description
+## testbot_description

 Usage

-- in a new terminal launch roscore:
+* in a new terminal launch roscore:

-	$ roscore
+	roscore

-- in a new terminal launch rviz:
+* in a new terminal launch rviz:

-	$ rosrun rviz rviz
+	rosrun rviz rviz

-- move to the testbot_description folder:
+* move to the testbot_description folder:

-	$ cd testbot_description
+	cd testbot_description

-- in a new terminal run the launch file associated to the urdf model which you want to visualize:
+* in a new terminal run the launch file associated to the urdf model which you want to visualize:

-	$ roslaunch testbot_description <display.launch>  model:=urdf/<model.urdf>
+	roslaunch testbot_description <display.launch>  model:=urdf/<model.urdf>

-- in rviz set the <FixedFrame> to ground
+* in rviz set the *FixedFrame* to ground
+* in rviz add a **RobotModel** and in the field *Robot Description* the "prefix" before robot_description as:

+	<prefix>/robot_description

-- in rviz add a "RobotModel" and in the field "Robot Description" the <prefix> before robot_description as <prefix>/robot_description (the prefix is the "ns" value associated to the field <group> that you can find in the launch file)
+(the prefix is the "ns" value associated to the field **group** that you can find in the launch file)

 Launch file and model association: